Arlo0o/StereoScene/README.md

-## Bridging Stereo Geometry and BEV Representation with Reliable Mutual Interaction for Semantic Scene Completion (IJCAI 2024)
+## [IJCAI 2024] Bridging Stereo Geometry and BEV Representation with Reliable Mutual Interaction for Semantic Scene Completion